RobTillaart/Kelvin2RGB/README.md

 ## Description

-The library converts a temperature in Kelvin and an brightness (0..100%) to 3 numbers red, green and blue.
+The library converts a temperature in Kelvin and a brightness (0..100%) to 3 numbers red, green and blue.
 These numbers are weights can be used to correct a colorimage for virtual white temperature.